A benchmark for computational analysis of animal behavior, using animal-borne tags: Methods

+A common technique in analysis of acceleration data is to isolate acceleration due to gravity using a high- or low-pass filter~\cite{shepardIdentificationAnimalMovement2008}, resulting in separate static and dynamic acceleration channels.
+It has been shown that the choice of cutoff frequency can have a strong effect on subsequent analyses~\cite{MartnLpez2020OverallDB}.
+Often, this frequency is chosen based on expert knowledge of an individual's physiology and typical movement patterns.
+As an alternative data-driven approach, we treated the cutoff frequency as a hyperparameter to be selected during model training.
+We use the terms "high frequency component" and "low frequency component" instead of "dynamic component" and "static component", to reflect that in this data-driven approach, the cutoff frequency that leads to the best classification performance might not match the cutoff frequency that would isolate the acceleration due to gravity.

-To obtain separate static and dynamic acceleration channels, we incorporate high pass filtering of each raw acceleration channel at the beginning of each model we tested.
-For each raw acceleration channel, the model applies a high-pass delay-free filter (using a linear-phase (symmetric) FIR filter with a Hamming window, followed by group delay correction) to obtain dynamic acceleration \cite{animaltagtoolbox}.
-The dynamic acceleration is then subtracted from the raw acceleration to obtain static acceleration.
-The static and dynamic acceleration channels are then passed on as input for the rest of the model.
-As an alternative data-driven approach to expert choice of the cutoff frequency, we treated the high-pass cutoff frequency as a hyperparameter to be selected during model training.
-For each dataset, the specific cutoff frequencies we selected from were 0 Hz, 0.1 Hz, 0.4 Hz, 1.6 Hz, and 6.4 Hz.
-We omitted this step in the Rattlesnake dataset, where the data had already been separated into static and dynamic components.
+In more detail, for each raw acceleration channel, we apply a high-pass delay-free filter (using a linear-phase (symmetric) FIR filter with a Hamming window, followed by group delay correction) to obtain the high frequency component of the acceleration vector \cite{animaltagtoolbox}.
+The high frequency component is then subtracted from the raw acceleration to obtain the low frequency component of the acceleration vector.
+The separated channels are then passed on as input for the rest of the model.
+For each dataset, the specific cutoff frequencies we selected from were 0 Hz (no filtering), 0.1 Hz, 0.4 Hz, 1.6 Hz, and 6.4 Hz.
+We omitted this step in the Rattlesnake dataset, where the high frequency components of the data had already been isolated.
+We also omitted this step for \texttt{harnet} models, since they were pre-trained using raw acceleration data, and for models using wavelet features, since the wavelet transform already decomposes a signal into different frequency components.
+For the experiments in Section~\ref{selfsupervised_lowdata_section} (Figure~\ref{representation_learning_results}), we used the cutoff frequency selected during the full data experiments in Section~\ref{deep_networks_win} (Figure~\ref{basic_results}).